 Attendance at Membership Meetings Requirements

-Each Active member must attend three (3) JLN meetings each JLN fiscal year, and one (1) community outreach project.
-Two (2) of the three (3) meeting credits must be earned through General Membership meeting attendance.
-The third meeting credit may be earned through the following options: General Membership meetings [only one (1) credit per month], JLN Board meetings, JLN Council meetings, JLN Home Board meetings, JLN trainings (as approved by the Board for meeting credit).
+Each Active member must attend three (3) JLN meetings each JLN fiscal year.
+Two (2) of the three (3) meeting credits must be earned through General Membership Meeting attendance.
+The third meeting credit may be earned through the following options: General Membership meetings [only one (1) credit per month], JLN Council meetings, Board of Directors meetings, JLN trainings (as approved by the Board for meeting credit).

 Exceptions to Meeting Credit

-Members whose attendance is required at Board, Council or Home Board meetings may not receive meeting credit for those meetings.
-Similarly, members whose placement requires them to attend meetings, trainings or community outreach projects shall not receive meeting credit, but will instead receive placement hours.
+Members whose attendance is required at Board, Management Team or Council meetings may not receive meeting credit for those meetings.
+Similarly, members whose placement requires them to attend meeting or trainings shall not receive meeting credit, but will instead receive placement hours.
 However, a member attending as a substitute for someone whose attendance is required may receive a meeting attendance credit for attending.

 Credit

-It is the member’s responsibility to sign the attendance sheet or use her member card to electronically obtain meeting attendance credit.
+It is the member’s responsibility to sign in as instructed during the meeting to obtain meeting attendance credit.
 Disputes about attendance credit will be referred to the Vice President of Membership and/or the Executive Committee as necessary.

-Cancellation

-If a membership meeting is cancelled, meeting attendance credit will be given to all members.

 Exceptions to Meeting Attendance